upachler/oidar/README.md

 ## Architecture

+Oidar tries to use principles from the article [Master hexagonal architecture in Rust](https://www.howtocodeit.com/articles/master-hexagonal-architecture-rust) where applicable.

 The design uses a
 * Frontend: may be a GUI, a command line interface, software reading from hardware buttons, etc.
 * Backend: The actual player